Birda Logo

 Identification Tips

-When identifying the Wood Sandpiper, look for a bird with a longer-legged stature compared to the Green or Solitary Sandpiper.
-Its white rump patch is smaller and less contrasting than that of the Green Sandpiper, and unlike the Solitary Sandpiper, it does indeed have a white rump patch.
+When identifying the Wood Sandpiper, look for a bird with a longer-legged stature compared to the Green Sandpiper (T. ochropus) or the Solitary Sandpiper (T. solitaria).
+It can be distinguished from the Green Sandpiper by its smaller and less contrasting white rump patch, while the Solitary Sandpiper lacks a white rump patch entirely.

 Habitat

-During migration and wintering periods, the Wood Sandpiper is typically found on freshwater bodies, where it can be seen foraging in shallow waters or wet mud.
+During migration and wintering periods, the Wood Sandpiper is typically found on freshwater bodies, where it can be seen probing in shallow waters or wet mud.

 Distribution

-Breeding across subarctic wetlands from the Scottish Highlands through Europe and into the Palearctic, the Wood Sandpiper migrates to Africa, Southern Asia, particularly India, and Australia.
-Notably, vagrant birds have reached as far as the Hawaiian Islands, and it is a regular visitor to the Mariana Islands and Palau in Micronesia.
+The Wood Sandpiper breeds in the subarctic wetlands, ranging from the Scottish Highlands across Europe and into the Palearctic.
+It migrates to Africa, Southern Asia, particularly India, and Australia.
+Notably, vagrant birds have reached as far as the Hawaiian Islands, and it is a regular visitor to the Mariana Islands and Palau.

 Behaviour